yjcyxky/auth-service/README.md

 ![Keycloak Create Client 2](images/keycloak-create-client-2.png)

+Pay attention to the fields:

+- _`Client Protocol`_: this account is for OIDC, so choose "openid-connect"
-The important thing here is the access type: "public" means that the login process needs users credentials to be completed.
+- _`Access Type`_: "public".
+The important thing here is the access type "public", means that the login process needs users credentials to be completed
+- _`Root Url`_: Don't need to set
+- _`Valid redirect URLs`_: *

 So, let's create a user that we'll use, later, to perform authentication.